LearnWeb3DAO/Junior-Track/Lottery-Game-Chainlink-VRF.md

 ![](https://i.imgur.com/ssQTlkc.png)

 - If you look at the diagram you can understand the flow, `RandomGameWinner` contract will inherit the `VRFConsumerBase` contract and will call the `requestRandomness` function within the `VRFConsumerBase`.
-- On calling that function the request to randomness starts and the `VRFConsumerBase` further calls the `VRFCoordinator` contract which is reponsible for getting the randomness back from the external world.
+- On calling that function the request to randomness starts and the `VRFConsumerBase` further calls the `VRFCoordinator` contract which is responsible for getting the randomness back from the external world.
 - After the `VRFCoordinator` has the randomness it calls the `fullFillRandomness` function within the `VRFConsumerBase` which further then selects the winner.
 - **Note the important part is that eventhough you called the `requestRandomness` function you get the randomness back in the `fullFillRandomness` function**